-Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Scottish Life; consumers were misinformed about their Pension Pot that was running alongside their Occupational Pension Scheme.
-Most customers were informed by Scottish Life that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.
+Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Scottish Life; customers were misinformed about their Pension Pot that was running alongside their Occupational Pension Scheme.
+Most consumers were told by Scottish Life that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from Scottish Life start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".

 Scottish Life mis-sold FSAVC with various different Aspects: